 The price of the walk is based on two people sharing a twin or double room.
 In some twin rooms the beds might be pushed together but you can invariably separate them.

-A limited number of single rooms can be booked, however, if there are more than 3 requests for single rooms this might mean being separated from the group for the night in a few small hamlets and villages.
+A limited number of single rooms can be booked, however, if there are more than 3 or 4 requests for single rooms in a small establishment we might have to separate you from the group for the night.
 This could result in some rooms being Standard and others in Superior

 In Europe most double rooms have ensuite bathrooms, but in some establishments, single rooms might share a bathroom.
 80% of the places we book have ensuite bathrooms.
 Some rooms will share a bathroom in a couple of family pensions, Agriturismos and apartments.